cncf/tag-security/README.md

 ## Governance

-[STAG charter](governance/charter.md) outlines the scope of our group activities, as part of our [governance process](governance) which details how we work.
+[Ssecurity TAG charter](governance/charter.md) outlines the scope of our group activities, as part of our [governance process](governance) which details how we work.

 ## Communications

-Anyone is welcome to join our open discussions of STAG projects and share news related to the group's mission and charter.
+Anyone is welcome to join our open discussions of Security TAG projects and share news related to the group's mission and charter.
 Much of the work of the group happens outside of Security TAG meetings and we encourage project teams to share progress updates or post questions in these channels: